By Justin Pritchard, CFP® in Montrose, CO

-The process can be confusing and intimidating, so it’s easy to do nothing.
-But that might result in leaving your savings with an employer that you no longer have any connection to, and one you might even dislike or distrust.
+The process can be confusing and scary, so it’s easy to do nothing.
+But inaction—unless you have good reasons behind it—can cause problems.
+For instance, you could leave savings with an employer that you no longer have any connection to, and one you might even dislike or distrust.

 Why Transfer Your 401(k) to an IRA?

 Cost and providers: In your 401(k), your employer controls almost everything.
-Employers choose vendors for the plan, which determines the investment lineup available.
-Those might not be investments you like, and they might be more expensive than you want.
-If you want to practice socially-responsible (or ESG) investing, the 401(k) may lack options for that.
+Employers choose vendors for the plan and arrange the investment lineup.
+The menu might not include investments you like, and they might be more expensive than you want.
+Plus, if you want to use inexpensive passive funds or practice socially-responsible (or ESG) investing, the 401(k) may lack options.

 If you need access to your 401(k) savings for any reason, it’s easier when the money is in an IRA.
-In most cases, you call your IRA provider or request a withdrawal online.
+In most cases, you can call your IRA provider or request money online.
 Depending on what you own in your account, the funds might go out as soon as the next business day.
-But 401(k) plans might need a few extra days (or more) for everybody to sign off on the distribution.
+But 401(k) plans might need a few extra days (or more) for everybody to sign off on a distribution.

 In addition to maintaining control of your money, there are several other situations in which you might want to transfer from a 401(k) to an IRA.
-The possibilities are too numerous to cover here, so it’s important to research and understand how your 401(k) compares to an IRA.
+There are too many possibilities to cover here, so it’s important to research and understand how your 401(k) compares to an IRA.
 A few examples include:

 - Options at death: You might be interested in what happens to your retirement savings after you die.
 Sometimes IRAs have more flexible beneficiary options than 401(k) plans.
-Familiarize yourself with the rules governing these accounts and do what’s best for you and your family.
+Familiarize yourself with the rules governing these accounts and do what’s best for you and your loved ones.

 - Frozen plans: If your company is involved in a merger or certain types of investigations, the 401(k) plan might be frozen.
-If that happens, even for a short time, you may have to wait to access your money.
+If that happens, you may have to wait to access your money.